 Cardiology Technicians in the United States take home an average $17.17 per hour.
 A fair number claim medical and dental insurance and more than half get vision coverage.
 Job satisfaction for Cardiology Technicians is extremely high.
 Female Cardiology Technicians far outnumber their male contemporaries among survey respondents.
-The information for this rundown comes from respondents who completed PayScale's salary questionnaire.

 Job Description for Cardiology Technician

 Cardiology technicians are responsible for facilitating assessments and imaging work for cardiologists and providing a pleasant experience for all patients and staff.
 They should work efficiently in a team setting with other technicians to complete cardiology tasks in a timely manner, and must also verify that all supplies and equipment are clean and functioning properly.Read More...

 Strong interpersonal skills are important in this position to communicate clearly with patients and families, and they typically work in a medical setting and use protective gear such as sterile gloves and lab coats.
 These technicians must be organized and pay close attention to detail to complete medical forms, and use a personal computer to log interactions, report issues with cardiology devices, order new products, and submit information.
 They also report their progress to the cardiologist in charge.